INCOMING FRESHMEN: FREQUENTLY ASKED QUESTIONS -- ACADEMICS

-All freshmen take Religion; English 9 or English 9 Honors; a Social Studies course (Global History, Global History Honors or Pre-AP World History); a Math course (Algebra, Algebra Honors or Geometry Honors); a World Language (Spanish, French or Italian); a Science course (Biology, Biology Honors or Earth Science); Physical Education; a half-year of Computer Applications, and a half-year Music course (Music Appreciation, Chorus, or Music Theory).
+All freshmen take Religion; English 9 or English 9 Honors; a Social Studies course (Global History, Global History Honors or Pre-AP World History); a Math course (Algebra, Algebra Honors or Geometry Honors); a World Language (Spanish, French, Italian or Spanish Native Speaker); a Science course (Biology, Biology Honors or Earth Science); Physical Education; a half-year of Computer Applications, and a half-year Music course (Music Appreciation, Chorus, or Music Theory).

 Yes.
 Any student may apply for any honors course in the spring of each academic year for the following September.
 Admission is competitive and is based on the grade the student has earned in that subject during the first three quarters.
 Students initially accepted into honors sometimes switch to standard courses later; students not initially admitted to honors often are admitted as sophomores and juniors.